Frequently Asked Questions

 - Login to MyHousing and submit the Housing Request Form.

 - IMPORTANT: You must also submit a written document explaining why you need to live on campus via the Housing Appeal Request Form.
 More information regarding your housing status will be shared in July.
+Please note that as of August 13, we are not able to accept any additional written documents explaining why a student needs to live on campus.

 Will my housing assignment change?